irenekarijadi/RF-LSTM-CEEMDAN/README.md

 ➤  <b>5.
 Experiments for Primary Classroom Building.ipynb</b></p>
 </p>
 We can obtain the performance results and percentage of improvement of the proposed method compared with other benchmarking methods </p>
-The performance of the proposed method compared with other benchmarking methods are shown in the following tables.
+The performance of the proposed method compared with other benchmarking methods are shown in the following tables.</p>
 <p align="center">
   <img src="Figures/univdorm_summary_table.png" alt="Table2" width="70%" height="70%">
   <!--figcaption>Caption goes here</figcaption-->